msaroff/bbCodeWebEx/README.md

 # bbCodeWebEx
-A Webextensions Version of the Firefox Addon bbCodeXtra, which is legacy
+A Webextensions Version of the Firefox Addon bbCodeXtra, which is legacy (pre Quantum) extension.